ietf-wg-acme/acme/draft-ietf-acme-acme.md

 fields), then it SHOULD do so by sending a POST request with an empty update.
 That is, it should send a JWS whose payload is trivial ({"resource":"reg"}).
-In this case the server reply MUST contain the same link headers sent for a new registration, to allow a client to retreive the "new-authorization" and "terms-of-service" URI
+In this case the server reply MUST contain the same link headers sent for a new registration, to allow a client to retrieve the "new-authorization" and "terms-of-service" URI

 ### Recovery Keys